AMWA-TV/bcp-003/best-practice-secure-comms.md

 Implementations SHOULD support TLS 1.3 and SHALL support TLS 1.2.

 Note: TLS 1.3 has only recently been finalised, so is not yet mandatory here.
-However, implementors should be ready to upgrade, as 1.3 may be mandatory in a future revision.
+However, implementers should be ready to upgrade, as 1.3 may be mandatory in a future revision.

 Implementations SHALL NOT use TLS 1.0 or 1.1.
 These are deprecated.